robbiebarrat/art-DCGAN/README.md

 * Ability to resume training from checkpoints (simply pass -netG=[path_to_network], and -netD=[path_to_network]).
 While this is convenient, it also allows for experimentation with training on one set of images, and then later in training shifting to another set of images.
 This allows you to train a landscape network, and then shift to abstract for a very short duration to get abstract landscapes (see example below in the "resume from checkpoint" section) - acting like a sort of style transfer for GANs.

-* Included a horribly simple python script that will keep your checkpoint folder empty - it is meant for leaving running when you're training a GAN for a while, because sometimes I would come back to my computer in the morning after an overnight GAN session and have a hard drive with zero free bytes of disk space and a crashed GAN...
+* Included a simple shell script that will keep the checkpoints folder reasonably empty - it is meant for leaving running when training a GAN.
+Default behavior is to keep the most recent 5 checkpoints of both the discriminator and generator for each different experiment name.

 * Added a python 3 script (genre-scraper.py) that allows easy image-scraping from wikiart into the format the GAN can draw from.